SUPR THROTTLES UP FOR 2017, RELEASES SCHEDULE

 July 1st- Lone Star Speedway in Kilgore, Texas - $3,000

 July 22nd- 171 Speedway in Leesville, Louisiana - $2,000

 August 11th- Greenville Speedway in Greenville, Mississippi - $1,000

 August 12th- Greenville Speedway in Greenville, Mississippi - $2,000

 August 19th- Pike County Speedway in Magnolia, Mississippi - $2,000

 September 16th- Battleground Speedway in Highlands, Texas - $2,000

 October 7th- 171 Speedway in Leesville, Louisiana - $2,000

-NOTE: Schedule change noted for Boothill Speedway, from April 15th to April 29th.
+NOTE: Schedule change for Baton Rouge Raceway, from April 22nd to May 27th.